BigSlice/cursedboard/README.md

 # cursedboard
 Ncurse based textboard for ssh.
-> ssh whisper.onthewifi.com
+> ssh bbs.shiptoasting.com

-- Shitpost in style with markup
+- Comfypost in style with markup
 - Browse with arrow keys and vim style commands
 - Sqlite3 backend scaling to the moon and beyond
-- ~~Countryball~~ Countryletter posting
+- Country posting
 - File Browser, Image and Text Viewer for the full multimedia experience
 - Fuelled by npyscreen